Rhyming and Stealing

 • trouble and strife: wife

-This is the easy level; the substitute phrases not only rhyme with the word they are indicating, but are also linked semantically.
-If you weren’t privy to the game, you still might be able to puzzle out the meaning, especially given contextual clues—if someone’s in a sorrowful tale, for example, you might at least start thinking in the right direction.
+This is easy to decipher; the substitute phrases not only rhyme with the word they indicate, but are linked semantically.
+If you weren’t in on the game, you still might puzzle out the meaning, especially given contextual clues.
+If you hear someone’s in a sorrowful tale, for example, you might at least start thinking in the right direction.

 • apples and pears: stairs